Mhabibullin/Allure-GitLab-API-Integration-for-Auto-closing-Defects/readme.md

 defects in Allure TestOps with linked issue in GitLab and if issue is resolved and closed in GitLab, the Allure defect will also be automatically closed.

-It was made as an example of my working with the test framework as SDET.
+It was made as an example of my working with the test framework as QA Automation.

 ## How to Use